 - down by the Seine River Bank;

-- on a boat on the Seine.
+- on a boat on the water.

 You should expect the following benefits:

-- complete timeline flexibility: there’s no need to get up before sunrise to beat crowds since there won’t be any!
+- Complete timeline flexibility: there’s no need to get up before sunrise to beat crowds since there won’t be any!

 - then, while you’re enjoying a romantic lunch/dinner together in the interior of the boat, the boat will dock for a few minutes;